 That’s why it’s important to add a filter to fish bowls.

-They are cheap and inexpensive to run and as long as you buy a quiet air pump to run them then they are suitable for bedrooms and quiet areas.
+They are cheap and inexpensive to run and as long as you buy a quiet air pump to run them, then they are suitable for bedrooms and quiet areas.

-Again these are normally used in larger aquariums where you don’t want the fish to be sucked up into the filtration.
+Again, these are normally used in larger aquariums where you don’t want the fish to be sucked up into the filtration.

-What type of pump will you need?
+What type of pump will I need?